 Narcissists are great communicators when it comes to defending themselves.
 But they are pants when it comes to interactive, respectful and positive communication because that requires empathy, consideration of other viewpoints and possibly compromises.
 None of which the narcissist is capable of.
 To understand narcissism, read this.

 Their aims in a discussion are self-orientated and it’s all about winning.

 And they will go into the discussion as if it is a battle, using a variety of weapons.

 The communication skills (tricks) they are very good at are:

-- Overshouting other parties.
+- Firstly, Overshouting other parties.
 They would do that by speaking a lot, talking loudly, not allowing space for others to speak and interrupting.

 - Not listening.
 Whatever has been said, they just ignore it.

 - Dismissive body language.
 They will communicate their disinterest through clear looking away, fiddling fingers, fidgeting, clicking a pen and the like.
-All aimed to demonstrate that what is being said is of not interest whatsoever.
+All aimed to demonstrate that what is being said is of no interest whatsoever.

 - Undermining others.
-Through negative comments and irrelevant arguments they will try to undermine confidence or reputation of others.
+Through negative comments and irrelevant arguments, they will try to undermine confidence or reputation of others.

 - Repeating their desired outcome.
 It is almost a way of brainwashing their audience.

 Tips to prepare yourself for an encounter with a narcissist:

 - Manage expectations.
 Keep in mind that you have a different agenda.
 Because most people enter a discussion with the aim to come up with an outcome that suits all parties.
 A narcissist will enter a discussion with the aim to get their way and to show that they are the best.